-The department's primary need for Adjunct Faculty is for graduate-level teaching.
+The department's primary need for Adjunct Faculty is for graduate-level teaching, but opportunities for undergraduate-level teaching are also occasionally available.
 The department has four master's degree programs—MS in Computer Science, MS in Information Security Assurance, MS in Information Systems, and MS in Software Engineering, and a PhD in Computer Science.
-These programs serve several hundred part-time and full-time students.
+These programs serve over 1000 part-time and full-time students.
 The department offers more than 50 graduate courses each semester.

 Courses are offered on GMU's Fairfax campus and are typically offered in the evening to accommodate part-time students who hold full-time jobs.
+In addition, the department is offering an increasing number of courses at GMU's Mason Square campus in Arlington.
 Courses may be offered in several formats: face-to-face, online, and hybrid.

 Prepare and teach assigned courses at assigned class meetings, based on course catalog description and approved course outline;

 Prepare and objectively grade class assignments and exams within a timely manner, in accordance with course outcomes;

 Maintain accurate, transparent student records;